 Please note this module descriptor is indicative of the structure of this course and may be subject to change.

-This module will allow students to consider the philosophical issues and implications of a range of ways of understanding human desires.
-A range of perspectives, both religious and philosophical, on finitude and mortality will be assessed.
+This module will allow students to consider the philosophical issues and lived experience when it comes to range of ways of understanding human desire, gender, society and religion.
+It will also offer students the opportunity to examine and a range of perspectives, beliefs and practices, both religious and philosophical, on mortality and the nature of our eventual but inevitable finitude.

-A range of both religious and non-religious views will be examined on desire.
-These will include Buddhist, Hindu, Jain and Christian perspectives, as well as a survey of the ways in which Western philosophy has understood desire, love, sex and craving – and the relations between them.
-The philosophical, religious and social significance of death will be considered – partly through an assessment of historical death-practices, and partly through philosophical analysis.
+A range of both religious and non-religious views will be examined on the subjects of death, love and desire.
+These will include Buddhist, Hindu and Christian perspectives as well as a number of emergent and indigenous traditions and offer a survey of the ways in which they have understood and approached issues of desire, sex and gender – and the relations between them.
+The philosophical, religious and social significance of death will also be considered – partly through an ethnographic assessment of beliefs and practices surrounding death in a number of religious contexts, and partly through philosophical analysis.

 A student passing this module should be able to: